flother/spreet/README.md

     -h, --help             Print help information
-    -r, --ratio <RATIO>    Set the output pixel ratio [default: 1] --retina           Set the pixel ratio to 2 (equivalent to `--ratio=2`) -V, --version          Print version information
+    -r, --ratio <RATIO>    Set the output pixel ratio [default: 1] --retina           Set the pixel ratio to 2 (equivalent to `--ratio=2`) --unique           Store only unique images in the spritesheet, and map them to multiple names
+    -V, --version          Print version information
 ```